Killaars/Final_CBS_mediakoppeling/README.md

   * Better word vectors.
 The model used word vectors determined by fasttext from the Dutch Wikipedia.
 However, more relevant vectors for CBS articles and news sites might improve the reliability of these vectors.
 Due to time constraints this is not done.
   * Predicting the CBS themes and using this as a feature.
 It might be possible to determine the CBS themes related to the children articles and use this as a feature to determine the parent article.
 If the predicted theme and the parent theme correspond, the match probability should be higher than if they do not correspond.
 This was explored briefly in [this repository](https://github.com/Killaars/CBS-themes) and showed some promise, but was not included or explored further.
   * The media source of the 'child' article.
+  * Using an unsupervised method of creating new keywords for the articles.
+For example topic modelling or vector word similarity.

   ## Other scripts
   This repository only contains the final scripts for this project.
 More, but relatively unfinished/undocumented, scripts can be found at [the working repository](https://github.com/Killaars/CBS2_mediakoppeling).